dart-lang/language/resources/type-system/flow-analysis.md

      applies, then instead of treating this as `x = (E as S)` (or an error), then instead treat `x` as promoted to `S` in the scope of the assigment.

-   - if a variable is tests before it is initialized, we must choose whether to honor the type test or the assignment.
+   - if a variable is tested before it is initialized, we must choose whether to honor the type test or the assignment.
 Above I've chosen to prefer type test based promotion.
 Examples:
     ```